Myiasis: Epidemiology

+Myiasis is prevalent in livestock, and especially in domestic sheep.
+Myiasis in sheep is often caused by blowflies (Lucilia sericata and L. cuprina in particular) and is commonly referred to as blowfly strike.
+Blowfly strike, and other flystrike, occurs worldwide but is most common in regions where hot and wet conditions are sustained, such as Sub-Saharan Africa, Southeast Asia, Latin America, Australia, and New Zealand.
+As of 2021, blowfly strike accounts for over A$280 million a year in losses for the Australian sheep industry.
+As mitigation, Australian sheep farmers may engage in mulesing, a procedure designed to remove strips of wool-producing skin that are the most common targets for flies.
+Farmers may also dock lambs' tails to reduce the likelihood of infestation.
+However, both mulesing and tail-docking have received criticism from animal welfare groups, who say the mitigative procedures are excessive and can have other negative effects.

-Such problems are not peculiar to Australia and New Zealand; they occur worldwide, especially in countries where livestock, particularly sheep, are kept under hot, wet, conditions, including most of Africa and the Americas, ranging from the cold temperate regions in the north, to corresponding latitudes in the south.
-Myiasis is also not restricted to sheep; screwworm flies (Cochliomyia hominivorax in particular) regularly cause upwards of US$100 million in annual damages to domestic cows and goats, though the impact has been heavily mitigated in recent years by the sterile insect technique.
+In addition to blowfly strike in sheep, myiasis from screwworm flies (Cochliomyia hominivorax in particular) regularly cause upwards of US$100 million in annual damages to domestic cows and goats.
+Screwworm-related myiasis is primarily mitigated through the sterile insect technique.

 History

 Frederick William Hope coined the term myiasis in 1840 to refer to diseases resulting from dipterous larvae as opposed to those caused by other insect larvae (the term for this was scholechiasis).
 Hope described several cases of myiasis from Jamaica caused by unknown larvae, one of which resulted in death.

 Even though the term myiasis was first used in 1840, such conditions have been known since ancient times.
 Ambroise Paré, the chief surgeon to King Charles IX and King Henry III, observed that maggots often infested open wounds.